 Servant-leadership is very different from other leadership approaches.
 It highlights personal integrity.
 It also extends outside the organization—servant-leaders serve multiple stakeholders, including their communities and society as a whole.
 Servant-leadership shows promise as a way to build trust with employees, customers, and communities.

 To contribute to the development of a new generation of servant-leaders, the Servant-Leadership Centre for Research and Education (SERVUS) at VU University Amsterdam initially developed the Servant-Leadership Research Programme (SLRP) for executives.
 During the last decade SERVUS increasingly developed small intensive in-company programs and Masterclasses, to serve a larger community of executives in industry and the public sector.
-SERVUS was launched in 2010 by the chairman of the VU University Amsterdam with the ambition of exploring SL in a historical and cross-cultural perspective.
+SERVUS was launched in 2010 by the chairman of the Vrije Universiteit Amsterdam with the ambition of exploring SL in a historical and cross-cultural perspective.
 SERVUS’ goal is to develop leaders’ professional as well as personal leadership capacity.
-The three VU core values serve as a guide to the work and actions of VU employees and students, namely to be responsible, open and personally engaged.
+The three Vrije Universiteit Amsterdam core values serve as a guide to the work and actions of VU employees and students, namely to be responsible, open and personally engaged.

 SERVUS’ key characteristics are represented throughout the SLRP curriculum and include: